 My ma, a reluctant cook, was justly proud of her Bundt coffee cake and made it for just about every occasion.
 It was moist, nutty, and utterly perfect with a cup of joe

 This time of year, I’m moved to make Mom’s coffee cake — in her Harvest Gold aluminum Bundt pan, of course.
-And me being me, I can’t resist a few changes: I use a combo of all-purpose and whole-wheat pastry flours, and I’ve swapped the tablespoon of lemon extract in her version for lemon zest and juice.
+And me being me, I can’t resist a few changes: I’ve swapped the tablespoon of lemon extract in her version for lemon zest and juice.
+And sometimes I opt for orange zest and juice.
 But I for damn sure don’t mess with the nuts.

 Sour Cream Bundt Coffee Cake Recipe Notes